maxbernard3/ColdTournament/doc/game.md

 - Another buildup turn to organize around the damage sustained.
 - A combat turn with reversed rolls.
 - At the end of the 2nd combat turn, you get:
-  - A fixed amount of PP & CP.
+  - A fixed amount of PP & BP.
   - Unlock new aircraft (only on certain turns).
   - New targets are generated to replace the destroyed ones.